johnnysan922/Memories/README.md

 ### Backend
 - `npm init -y` inside 'server' directory creates empty 'package.json' file

+## What I learned
+- Learned how to connect and deploy the application using MongoDB
+- How to update existing documents in a database using `router.patch()`

 ## Frontend Dependencies
 - `npm i axios moment react-file-base64 redux redux-thunk`
   - `axios` for making API requests